ToolJet/ToolJet/docs/docs/gitsync.md

 ---
 id: gitsync
-title: Git Sync
+title: GitSync
 ---

-Git Sync feature allows users to synchronize the applications on their workspace with a git repository.
-Git Sync feature simplifies the process of managing and version controlling your applications on ToolJet.
+GitSync feature allows users to synchronize the applications on their workspace with a git repository.
+GitSync feature simplifies the process of managing and version controlling your applications on ToolJet.

 ## Overview

 ToolJet applications can be synchronized with a Git repository, offering the flexibility to tailor your application development and deployment processes across various environments while aligning with best practices for the application development lifecycle.

-## Setting up Git Syncing with GitHub
+## Setting up GitSyncing with GitHub

 :::caution
 - ToolJet support git repo managers like GitHub, GitLab, Bitbucket, AWS CodeCommit, and Azure Repos.
-- Only Admins have the permission to configure the Git Sync feature on workspace level.
+- Only Admins have the permission to configure the GitSync feature on workspace level.
 :::

 ### Step 1: Create a new repository on GitHub